medwig/watson-jira/README.md

 # Watson-Jira

 Upload watson time logs to Jira from the CLI!
-Selects Watson time logs whose project name matches a Jira naming regex, formats those logs to Tempo format, and uploads to the appropriate Jira tickets.
+Selects Watson time logs based on the configurable mapping rules, formats those logs to Tempo format, and uploads to the appropriate Jira tickets.
 Will not double-write logs, and makes no local edits.

 ## Install